 Damaged tissues undergo physical and chemical changes that can cause inflammation, pain, and diminished function for the sufferer.
 Manipulation, or adjustment of the affected joint and tissues, restores mobility, thereby alleviating pain and muscle tightness, and allowing tissues to heal.
 As animals are often sore and sensitive, we believe in using very gentle adjusting techniques as opposed to the more forceful methods used by most chiropractors.

-Drs.
-Fleming and Stephensen have been certified by the American Veterinary Chiropractic Association (AVCA) as animal chiropractors.
+Dr. Fleming is certified in both animal chiropractic and acupuncture and Dr. Mulcahey is certified in acupuncture.
 The certification course included over 210 hours of education, requiring a 75 hour minimum of hands-on laboratories and a 135 hour minimum of lectures.

 The animal chiropractic courses emphasized a rigorous and thorough education and review of anatomy, neurology, biomechanics, pathology, physiology, ethics and legalities, rehabilitation, diagnosis and philosophy.
 They included hours of hands-on, individual laboratory instruction in adjusting techniques, topography, dissection, safety, handling and diagnosis.